Harpersfield Township, Ashtabula County, Ohio: Name and history

-Records of the Harper Family compiled by Jane Cowles Ford, edited by Carrie Harper White, 1998 Reprint.

-The SPIRE Institute and Academy athletic facility is located in the township.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

-Currently, the board is composed of James Pristov and Raymond Gruber Jr and Cliff Henry, and the fiscal officer is Sharon Rohrbaugh.
+Currently, the board is composed of James Pristov and Ed Spoor and Micki Mihalic, and the fiscal officer is Sharon Rohrbaugh.